Social Media

 Ursula Smith, cello

 She has been a member of the Fitzwilliam since 1988, becoming leader in 1995; with them she has played all over Europe, North America, and South Africa, as well as making recordings for Linn Records, Divine Art Records, the BBC, and various foreign radio stations.
-She has recorded for Channel Classics, Hyperion, DG, Hännsler, and Decca with other ensembles, having been leader of Florilegium, Concerto Caledonia, Classical Opera Company, Retrospect Ensemble, the Finchcocks Quartet, The King’s Consort, and the New Chamber Opera Band of Players, as well as a director of the Scottish Early Music Consort and a solo violinist in the New London Consort.
-When time allows she still leads Yorkshire Baroque Soloists, Armonico Consort, and Dunedin Consort, and has been invited to guest lead for the City of London Sinfonia.
-She has been Associate Leader of Southern Sinfonia, and has also directed the Danish group Ensemble Zimmerman.
-A CD set of the complete Bach Obbligato Sonatas, with eminent harpsichordist John Butt, has recently been issued by Linn, soon after which she presented a late night performance of JSB solo Partitas at the Three Choirs Festival in Worcester Cathedral.
-Over the past few years she has been giving recitals with Turkish fortepianist Sezi Seskir in a number of American Universities, including Cornell and Williams – and more lately in the UK last November.
-A CD of three of Beethoven’s sonatas, including the much loved “Spring”, is now available.
+She has recorded for Channel Classics, Hyperion, DG, Hännsler, and Decca with other ensembles, having been leader of Florilegium, Concerto Caledonia, Classical Opera Company, Retrospect Ensemble, the Finchcocks Quartet, The King’s Consort, Dunedin Consort as well as a director of the Scottish Early Music Consort and a solo violinist in the New London Consort.
+She has been Associate Leader of Southern Sinfonia and has also directed the Danish group Ensemble Zimmerman.
+A CD set of the complete Bach Obbligato Sonatas, with eminent harpsichordist John Butt was issued by Linn to great acclaim, soon after which she presented a late-night performance of JSB solo Partitas at the Three Choirs Festival in Worcester Cathedral.

-She has taught and given masterclasses all over the world – including the Czech Republic, the United States, South Africa, Singapore, and Russia.
+Lucy has taught and given masterclasses all over the world – including the Czech Republic, the United States, South Africa, Singapore, and Russia.
 Closer to home, she has worked at the Royal Academy of Music with the Modern Instrument Baroque Orchestra, and at Trinity College of Music, Royal Holloway College London, Fitzwilliam College Cambridge, Birmingham Conservatoire, York University, the Royal Northern College of Music, St Mary’s Music School Edinburgh, Dartington Summer School, and Pro Corda.
 She is Professor of Baroque Violin at the Royal College of Music and at the Royal Birmingham Conservatoire, and Hon Professor of Violin at the University of St Andrews.

 ANDREW ROBERTS (violin) has been known to the Fitzwilliam players for many years – and first teamed up with them in July 2019, taking part in a performance of the Mendelssohn Octet, and thereafter as second violinist during the periods before, during, and after the various Covid lockdowns.
 Andrew comes from a highly distinguished dynasty: his father was the great pianist Bernard Roberts, and his brother Nicholas is cellist of the Coull Quartet; for over fifteen years they played together in the Bernard Roberts Piano Trio, releasing recordings of music by Frank Bridge and Stephen Dodgson to critical acclaim.
-A founder of the Chamber Orchestra of Europe and long-time member of the Orchestra of the Age of Enlightenment, he is equally at home in the 'modern' and the ‘historically informed’ musical worlds.
-An experienced chamber musician, he was a member of the Auriol Quartet, and has been a guest of many ensembles such as the Dante and Salomon Quartets, Lontano, and Hausmusik, and also has an ongoing duo partnership with pianist Rachel Fryer.

 Andrew was delighted to have been appointed as second violin in the Fitzwilliam; and, despite all the months of inactivity, his new colleagues were no less thrilled when he agreed to become a member of the quartet in May 2021.